glpi-project/glpi/apirest.md

   You could pass an additional parameter "session_write=true" to bypass this default.
   This read-only mode allow to use this API with parallel calls.
-  In write mode, sessions are locked and you client must wait the end of a call before the next one can execute.
+  In write mode, sessions are locked and your client must wait the end of a call before the next one can execute.

-* You can filter API access by enable the following parameters in glpi General Config (API tab) :
+* You can filter API access by enable the following parameters in glpi General Config (API tab):
    - IPv4 range
    - IPv6 address
-   - *app_token* parameter : if not empty, you must pass this parameter in all of your api calls
+   - *App-Token* parameter: if not empty, you must pass this parameter in all of your api calls

 ## Init session {#init_session}